 Saturated Fats

 Saturated fats are solids at room temperatures.
 Eating a diet high in saturated fats is unhealthy because they increase cholesterol levels, which in turn increases the risk of heart attack and stroke.
 The American Heart Association recommends that saturated fats constitute no more than 7 percent of total calories eaten in a day.
-This means that total saturated fats should not exceed 16 g a day in a 2,000-calorie diet.
+This means that total saturated fats should not exceed 16 grams a day in a 2,000-calorie diet.
 A better way of thinking about the healthiness of combining meat and cheese involves looking at the saturated fat content of each one.

 Healthy Meats

 Combining ham and cheese can be healthy if you purchase ham that is low in saturated fat.
-While a single slice of ham from the deli has 1 g of saturated fat, extra-lean ham has far less.
+While a single slice of ham from the deli has 1 gram of saturated fat, extra-lean ham has far less.
 Three slices of extra-lean ham have the same amount of saturated fat as a single slice of regular ham.

 Healthy Cheeses